 4.3 The Board shall have the power to set the membership fee at the AGM

 4.4 The Board shall have the power to organize and regulate artisitic roller skating sports in Ireland.

 4.5 The Board shall have the power to appoint a Technical Officer to oversee the implementation of the technical rules and regulations of the sport in Ireland

 Artisitc Skating Clubs based in Ireland can apply for membership of ARSI.

 Affiliated clubs will need to adhere to ARSI regulations and pay an annual membership fee.

-An individual membership shall be made available to skaters and this shall include insurance cover and act as a license for participation in ARSI endorsed events.
+An individual membership shall be made available to skaters and this shall act as a license for participation in ARSI endorsed events.

 Members of ARSI shall adhere to the rules and regualtions of the sport as set out in the constitution.
-All memebrs shall avoid any action that will bring the sport in to disrepute.
+All members shall avoid any action that will bring the sport in to disrepute.